-When a patient is not able to make his or her own health care decisions, who decides?
+When patients are not able to make their own health care decisions, who decides for them?
 In New York, you can appoint someone to make health care decisions for you if you lose decision-making capacity.
-You sign a "health care proxy" that names your "health care agent."
-The proxy form can also include your wishes and instructions, including whether you want to be an organ donor.
+The Health Care Proxy Law allows you to sign a "health care proxy" and name your "health care agent."
+This simple form also allows you to include other wishes and instructions, including whether you want to be an organ and tissue donor.

-For people who don't sign a health care proxy (including people who don't have the capacity to make that decision), the New York State Legislature passed a law in 2010 called the Family Health Care Decisions Act (FHCDA) to empower family members to make decisions in those cases.
+Because many people never sign a health care proxy (and some do not have the capacity to do so), in 2010 the legislature enacted another bill, the Family Health Care Decisions Act (FHCDA).
+This new law empowers family members to make decisions in those difficult cases.

 However, even with the new law, signing a health care proxy is still best.
-This brochure gives you answers about health care proxies and the FHCDA.
-Sincerely, braunsteine@assembly.state.ny.us
+This brochure explains all about health care proxies and the FHCDA.
+It also contains an actual health care proxy form for you to fill out and discuss with your loved ones.

+Sincerely,

+Al Stirpe

-Edward C. Braunstein Member of Assembly
+Member of Assembly